The Role of MgCl2 in PCR reaction is to enhance the DNA amplification by boosting the activity of Taq DNA polymerase.

 The results indicate that the fragment of our interest (400bp fragment) is amplified very less without a PCR buffer but it gives the best result after addition of 2mM MgCl2 along with PCR buffer ( lane 4).

 As the concentration of MgCl2 increases non-specific binding results in more than one bands which indicates that as the concentration of MgCl2 increase the primer binding specificity is decreased.

-Conclusively, if you want to modify your PCR protocol, an addition of the appropriate amount of MgCl2 can decrease the annealing temperature of primer. you can run more than two protocol at a single temperature (However, the quality of result may be decreased).
+Conclusively, if you want to modify your PCR protocol, an addition of the appropriate amount of MgCl2 can decrease the annealing temperature of a primer.
+You can run more than two protocol at a single temperature (However, the quality of the result may decrease).

 An appropriate amount of MgCl2 increases the specificity of the PCR reaction but more amount of MgCl2 results in nonspecific binding, decreasing the fidelity and yield of the reaction.